Barbie turns 65 in a world of vast doll diversity | Entertainment

 To this day, the doll is still associated by some with unrealistic body proportions, gender roles and Eurocentric beauty standards.
 While considering these concerns, Mattel keeps adding multifaceted dolls to be pretty in pink.

 The brand is open to different voices that go beyond that of its designers.
-"What's most important for us is that we take on board consultation from all kinds of communities when we're designing," said Kim Culmone, senior vice president (SVP) of design.
+"What's most important for us is that we take on board consultation from all kinds of communities when we're designing," said Kim Culmone, senior vice president (SVP), head of design for dolls.

 While expanding, however, some things remain true for the toy brand, including hand-painting Barbies and using the same sewing machines that have been around since 1959.
 Whether it is hand-sculpting new dolls or operating advanced 3D-printers, the brand is open to change.